singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

     - high-performance
 ---

-Timer is a so important component be needed in many projects to limit a action or to trigger a event, we used to start a thread or coroutine to implement one for rapid development.
+Timer is a so important component be needed in many projects to limit a action or to trigger an event, we used to start a thread or coroutine to implement one for rapid development.
 But some of you may encountered the scenario that requires lot of timers, like developing a restful server or a message server, then a high-performance timer is strongly needed. we got serveral options to choose:

 *	Ordered Linked Timer List
 * 	Heap Based Timer
 *	Hashed Timing Wheels
 *	Hierarchical Timing Wheels

-And this documentation illustrates hierarchical timing wheels algorithm and a implemention of it.
+And this documentation illustrates hierarchical timing wheels algorithm and an implemention of it.

 ## Algorithm

 I drew some easy-understand diagrams which are time ordered to describe the algorithm, and some corresponding comments had been written next to the graphic content.
-Let's name a fixed internal of time going-by as **ticking**, name a pre-set-able event as **tick** which be called _**timer**_ in common, and  **timer** presents the algorithm.
+Let's name a fixed internal of time going-by as **ticking**, naming a pre-set-able event as **tick** which be called _**timer**_ in common, and  **timer** presents the algorithm.
 So let's start with the case with simple 2 wheels.

 #### ticking 0
 Assuming wo got a clean enviroment and doing nothing at ticking 0.